Battered Women’s Syndrome

 Hope Alliance — Hope Alliance is a Round Rock-based 501(c)(3) nonprofit organization with the mission to ” assist those whose lives have been affected by family and sexual violence by providing services and developing partnerships that lead to hope, healing and prevention.”
 On this website, learn more about the organization’s services, which include emergency shelter, counseling, and primary prevention.
 You can also find facts relating to domestic violence and sexual assault.

 Non-Profits and Social Service Agencies: Greater Austin Area — View a list of non-profits and social service agencies in Austin, Georgetown, and Round Rock compiled by the Southwestern University Office of Civic Engagement.
 Sections include several listings for agencies relating to abuse, crisis, and special needs.
 Most listings include phone numbers and website addresses.

 Find a Battered Women’s Syndrome Defense Lawyer in Georgetown, TX

 Were you arrested for an act of violence against a woman or are you a woman accused of a violent crime in Central Texas?
-Contact Law Office of Michael J. Price before saying anything to authorities.
+Contact Law Office of Price & Wiggins, P.C. before saying anything to authorities.